-Once, I had a bad hair day and didn’t consider it fair to allow my colleagues behold the unpleasantness of my dark afro cluster.
+Once, I had a bad hair day and didn’t consider it fair to allow my colleagues to behold the unpleasantness of my dark afro cluster.
 So I spent the entire Wednesday night at my wardrobe pulling out and pushing in drawers in search for a solution.
 Just at the inner right corner of a drawer hid a transparent red wig-bag.
 “There you are!“, I blotted out somewhat unexcitedly.
-I didn’t quite like the option because of how much I get to sweat under the thing; but I fixed it on anyways.
+I didn’t quite like the option because of how much I get to sweat under the thing, but I fixed it on anyways.

 Mmm mmm… Distasteful!!!
 Except I get help to turn my huge afro-bulk into flat corn-rows, I might just need to get my face painted to complete the clown look.